payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/using-api-integration-recurring-payments/integrate-parallel-sequencing-for-upi-autopay-zion.md

 ## Step 2: Post the Transaction Request

 Use the **SI Transaction** API to execute the recurring transaction.
 The `mandateSeqNo` parameter allows parallel execution of multiple sequences.
+For more information, refer to [SI Transaction API](ref:si-transaction-api).

 | Environment | URL                                                |
 | ----------- | -------------------------------------------------- |